 Located in California, about 3h by car from LA, Joshua Tree National Park lies at the meeting point of two different desert systems: the Colorado and the Mojave desert.
 Its most distinctive traits are the Joshua trees that give it its name and giant boulders that erosion has carved into smooth yet elaborate shapes.

 The Joshua trees are unique to this part of America and they are big plants of Yucca stretching their arms to the sky.
 Settlers in the area named them after the prophet Joshua but when we visited with the kids their mental association for the plants was very different: they thought they looked like Dr Seuss’ truffula trees!

-Joshua tree is a pleasure to visit at all ages but is particularly easy to enjoy with kids.
+Joshua Tree National Park with kids is a great place to visit.
 Limited in size, the park can be easily visited in one day and several hikes are suitable for children such as those along the Skull Rock discovery trail and Cholla cactus garden.

 The best way to visit Joshua tree is to drive to the area and spend a few days exploring different trails.
 You can find our practical tips for a visit here where you will also learn about the Joshua Tree NP junior ranger programme.

 Nominated by Learning Escapes

 Lassen Volcanic National Park by A Modern Mother